tanujbhakre/api-gateway/README.md

 ## Synopsis

-This application implements API Gateway pattern.
+This application implements [API Gateway pattern](http://microservices.io/patterns/apigateway.html) for development using microservices.

 Security is implemented with the help spring security.

 Applications uses JWT to create token for authenticating and authorizing.

-Application manages user information in a state less manner without using sessions.
+Application manages user information in a stateless manner without using sessions.

 ## Motivation